CrudeCreations/kodi-addon-state-example/README.md

 # kodi-addon-state-example

-A test repository for managing state in a kodi plugin
+This is a really simple POC for testing state management in a Kodi plugin.